You are here

 GLS405 Seminar in Government

-Prerequisite(s): Junior or senior class standing and one GLS course or instructor's permission
+Prerequisite(s): One GLS course or instructor's permission and (CC5 or WP).

-Note: Formerly GO 402.
-Not offered regularly.
+Note: Not offered regularly.
 Check with department chair for availability.

 Permits advanced students to study selected topics in government.
 May be repeated for credit.